renovatebot/renovate/docs/usage/modules/platform.md

 # Renovate Platforms

-Renovate aims to be as platform-neutral as possible in general, while also taking advantage of any platform-specific features that are of benefit to users.
+Renovate aims to be platform-neutral, while also taking advantage of good platform-specific features.

 Currently supported platforms are: